 Denmark-Olar School District No. Two of Bamberg County, is a rural district located in South Carolina.
 The County has lost several industries over the past several years and several grant programs have ended over the same period.
-These and other factors were considered by the District's administration during the process of developing the fiscal year 2015/16 budgets.
+These and other factors were considered by the District's administration during the process of developing the fiscal year 2016/17 budgets.
 The District's top goals were to maintain the fund balance in the General Fund and strengthen the net position in the Proprietary Fund.
 In striving to achieve these aggressive goals, the District will continue to work towards students' personal and academic growth in addition to providing healthy meal choices to its pupils.

 Most of the District's facilities are old and in need of significant renovations and repairs.
 Several energy audits have suggested that renovating the District's current facilities is not a prudent decision.
-The Board of Education has decided that a new K-12 facility will be the most efficient means of saving energy costs and providing a more ideal instructional environment for students.
-Having the proposed new facility should increase student enrollment resulting in increased state funding.
-The District plans are to reduce current instructional and classified staff, utilizing reduction in force, and hiring instructional staff based on cross-instructional certification.
+The Board of Education has decided that a new Pre K-12 facility will be the most efficient means of saving energy costs and providing a more ideal instructional environment for students.
+Having the proposed new facility may increase student enrollment resulting in increased state funding.
+Subsequent to year end, the District's taxpayers voted to approve a \$38 million bond referendum which paves the way to make the new Pre K-12 campus a reality.
+During the design and build process the District needs to continue to maintain the current facilities to allow for a safe and secure student learning environment.